Connect with others who understand.

 Salicylic Acid for Eczema: Is It Recommended?

-While there’s no cure for eczema, many treatments and skin care products aim to reduce its symptoms, such as inflammation, itchiness, discoloration, and blistering.
-Many of these over-the-counter face washes, shampoos, toners, and body lotions contain salicylic acid.
+While there’s no cure for eczema, treatments and skin care products aim to reduce its symptoms, such as inflammation, itchiness, and blistering.
+Many popular over-the-counter face washes, shampoos, and soaps contain salicylic acid.
 But is this ingredient safe and effective for eczema?

-In this article, we’ll explore the topic of salicylic acid for certain types of eczema — specifically, seborrheic dermatitis, atopic dermatitis, and contact dermatitis — and discuss its potential benefits, the possible risks, and best practices for use.
+This article will explore the use of salicylic acid for certain types of eczema — specifically seborrheic dermatitis, atopic dermatitis, and contact dermatitis — and discuss its potential benefits, possible risks, and best practices for use.

 What Is Salicylic Acid?

-Salicylic acid, found naturally in the bark of willow trees, is renowned for its exfoliating and anti-inflammatory benefits.
-Nowadays, this compound is produced in labs and widely included in various skin care products, such as shampoos, facial cleansers, soaps, toners, and body lotions.
+Salicylic acid is derived from the bark of willow trees and some other plants.
+Nowadays, it’s produced in labs and widely included in various skin care products, such as shampoos, facial cleansers, soaps, creams, and lotions.

 Uses for Salicylic Acid

 Because of these beneficial characteristics, salicylic acid is used to treat flaking and thickening associated with scaly skin diseases.
-These conditions include:
+Some of these conditions include:

 • Acne